chromiumembedded/java-cef/tools/distrib/macosx64/README.redistrib.txt

 etc) are linked to the "Chromium Embedded Framework" library using install_name_tool and a path relative to @executable_path.

-The "jcef Helper" apps are used for executing separate processes (renderer, plugin, etc) with different characteristics.
-They need to have separate app bundles and Info.plist files so that, among other things, they don't show dock icons.
-The "EH" helper, which is used when launching plugin processes, has the MH_NO_HEAP_EXECUTION bit cleared to allow an executable heap.
-The "NP" helper, which is used when launching NaCl plugin processes only, has the MH_PIE bit cleared to disable ASLR.
-This is set up as part of the build process using scripts from the CEF binary distribution tools/ directory.
+The "jcef Helper" app is used for executing separate processes (renderer, plugin, etc) with different characteristics.
+It needs to have a separate app bundle and Info.plist file so that, among other things, it doesn’t show dock icons.

 Required components: